 It should be as straightforward that a frappuccino is an iced version of a cappuccino right?

-Unfortunately not, A cappuccino is a hot espresso drink made with steamed milk and milk froth, while a frappuccino is made using ice, milk, and coffee syrup which gets blended together and is normally served with cream on top.
+A cappuccino is an Italian hot espresso drink made with equal parts steamed milk, frothed milk, and espresso.
+A Frappuccino is a cold Starbucks drink made by blending together ice, milk, sugar syrup, and their own instant coffee syrup and is normally served with cream on top.
+Frappuccino is a Starbucks trademark that they bought and is exclusively owned by them

 It has the essence of being a blended up cappuccino but that’s not how it’s made, you don’t make a cappuccino and blend it with ice, although that would be delicious I’m sure.
 No the parts get blended together and it becomes frothy and milkshake-like, but that frothiness is reminiscent of a cappuccino, hence the name.